r-lib/devtools/revdep/problems.md

       Note: found 145 marked UTF-8 strings
     ```

+# SpaDES

+Version: 2.0.2

+## In both

+*   checking package dependencies ...
+ERROR
+    ```
+    Package required but not available: ‘SpaDES.core’

+    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’ manual.
+    ```

 # SpaDES.addins

-Version: 0.1.0
+Version: 0.1.1

 ## In both

+*   checking package dependencies ...
+ERROR
+    ```
+    Package required but not available: ‘SpaDES.core’

+    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’ manual.
+    ```

+# specmine

+Version: 2.0.3

+## In both

-*   checking dependencies in R code ...
+*   checking package dependencies ...
 NOTE
     ```
-    Namespaces in Imports field not imported from:
-      ‘devtools’ ‘rstudioapi’
-      All declared Imports should be used.
+    Package suggested but not available for checking: ‘rcytoscapejs’
     ```

 # spectrolab

-Version: 0.0.2
+Version: 0.0.7

+## Newly broken

+*   checking whether package ‘spectrolab’ can be installed ...
+WARNING
+    ```
+    Found the following significant warnings:
+      Warning: 'devtools::use_package' is deprecated.
+    See ‘.../revdep/checks.noindex/spectrolab/new/spectrolab.Rcheck/00install.out’ for details.
+    ```

 ## In both